adriandarian/spectra/CONTRIBUTING.md

 ## License

-By contributing to md2jira, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to spectra, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ---

-Thank you for contributing to md2jira!
+Thank you for contributing to spectra!
 Your help makes this project better for everyone. 💙